 Delta Campus Facilities Corporation (the Corporation) was formed March 1, 2005 to provide a vehicle for funding and oversee construction of the campus to be occupied upon completion by Louisiana Delta Community College (the College).
 The construction project is funded by Louisiana Local Government Environmental Facilities and Community Development Authority (the Authority) Revenue Bonds.
 The proceeds of the bonds have been loaned by the Authority to the Corporation pursuant to a Loan and Assignment Agreement dated November 1, 2008 and are to be used for (1) financing a portion of the costs of the development, design and construction of a new campus and related facilities (the Facilities) for students, faculty and staff of the College; (2) funding debt service principal and interest on the bonds; and (3) paying costs of issuance of the bonds.
+In connection with the issuance of Series 2017 Refunding Bonds, a new Loan and Assignment Agreement was executed dated October 1, 2017.
+The proceeds from the issuance of the Series 2017 bonds, along with other cash on hand, were deposited into escrow to defease the Series 2008 bonds.

 The Board of Supervisors of the Louisiana Community and Technical College System (the LCTCS Board), an agency of the state, is leasing the unimproved land on which the campus was constructed to the Corporation pursuant to a Ground Lease.
 The Corporation subleases the Facilities back to the LCTCS Board pursuant to an Agreement to Lease with Option to Purchase (the Facilities Lease) dated November 1, 2008.
 The source of repayment of the bonds will be payments of the base rental received by the Corporation from the LCTCS Board pursuant to the Facilities Lease.
+In connection with the issuance of Series 2017 Refunding Bonds, a new Ground Lease and Facilities Lease were executed dated October 1, 2017.
 These payments of base rental will enable the Corporation to make its required payments to the Authority under the loan agreement; provided, however, the availability of the base rental payable by the LCTCS Board is subject to annual appropriation of funds to the LCTCS Board sufficient for such purpose by the State of Louisiana Legislature.
 (See Note 6)